matth3wliuu/comp3231-notes/README.md

 ```
 - Busy Waiting: CPU time is wasted waiting for a thread to acquire the lock
 - Single core ussage &rarr; busy waiting prevents thread in the critical region to make progress

+# Context Switch

+**Definition**: Storing and restoring the state associated with a process / thread
+- Essential in enabling multiple process to share the same CPU

+**Causes of a context swtich**:
+- System call: block or on exit()
+- Exception:
+- Interrupt: timer interrupt causing the scheduler to execute another process

+**Requirements of a context switch**:
+- Transparent for process / threads: they should not noticing something else is running while they're dispatched
+    - switching between user-level threads from the thread's perspective = sequential execution
+- OS must save all state involved

+**Procedure of a context switch**:
+1. Process running in user mode &rarr; sp pointing to user-level stack
+2. On exception, syscall or interrupt &rarr; sp pointing to kernel stack
+3. Trapframe is pushed onto the stack and sp is moved downwards
+4. Execute C code to handle exception, syscall or interrupt &rarr; C activation stack builds up (down)
+5. Kernel chooses a target thread / proceess and the remaining kernel state is pushed onto the stack
+6. Current sp is stored in the PCB or TCB and sp of the target thread is loaded &rarr; context switched
+7. Rewind through the stack of the target (kernel state &rarr; C activation stack &rarr; trapframe &rarr; user mode)

+**Trapframe**: Stores all the registers used by the process that called switch

 # Synchronisation Primitives

 **Lock**: threads acquire / release a lock when entering / leaving a critical region